GollyTicker/obsidian-automation/notes/Developer-Notes.md

 3. Refresh Obsidian with `Ctrl + Alt + R`
 4. Continue at 1.

+## Tests

+To run the tests:

+1. start the plugin in dev mode just as above.
+2. Press `Ctrl + P` to open the command palette.
+3. Type `test` and run the command `Run Tests`.

 ## Tasks

 * [x] create setup for watch mode reloading of the plugin